 With its mid-May fete imperiled by the coronavirus, Cannes initially hoped that a simple delay would suffice: first to late June, then, after the French government extended its lockdown into July, indefinitely.
 But on the eve of what had been its scheduled opening, the festival bowed to circumstances, confirming to Variety that there would be no physical edition of Cannes this year.
 “A ‘festival’ is a collective party, a spectacle that brings together an audience in a given location, in this case on the Croisette, in the presence of thousands of people.
 Everyone understands that that’s impossible this year,” Cannes director Thierry Frémaux told Screen Daily a few days earlier.
 While other spring festivals like Tribeca and SXSW compromised by going virtual, Cannes considered such an option antithetical to the spirit of the event.
 “Cannes could only have taken place as it normally does with the stars, the public, the press and the professionals,” Frémaux said.
 “The festival should always show its best face.”

-Instead, in early June, festival organizers will announce a selection of films that would have been included in this year’s official lineup, with the aim of taking them into festivals later in the year with “Cannes 2020” branding.
-Per Variety, this will include movies like Wes Anderson’s The French Dispatch, Gia Coppola’s Mainstream, Naomi Kawase’s Comes Morning, Francois Ozon’s Ete 85, Thomas Vinterberg’s Another Round, and Apichatpong Weerasethakul’s Memoria.
-Other films have decided to take their chances to submit for Cannes 2021 instead, among them Leos Carax’s Annette and Paul Verhoeven’s Benedetta.
-Then there are films like Spike Lee’s Vietnam War drama Da 5 Bloods, which would have played out of competition and will instead go straight to Netflix on June 12.
+Instead, on June 3, organizers announced a selection of films that would have been included in this year’s official lineup, which will be taken to festivals later in the year with “Cannes 2020” branding.
+These include Wes Anderson’s The French Dispatch, François Ozon’s Summer 85, Francis Lee’s Ammonite, and Steve McQueen’s Lover’s Rock and Mangrove.
+Per Variety, other films have decided to take their chances to submit for Cannes 2021 instead, among them Leos Carax’s Annette and Paul Verhoeven’s Benedetta.
+Then there are films like Spike Lee’s Vietnam War drama Da 5 Bloods, which would have played out of competition and instead went straight to Netflix on June 12.
 (A move probably made easier by the academy’s decision to allow streaming-only films to compete at next year’s Oscars.)
 Incidentally, that will be the last Netflix film to be associated with a film festival this year: According to IndieWire, the streamer will not be sending any of its Oscar hopefuls to Venice, Telluride, Toronto, or New York.

 Meanwhile, the Marché du Film, an industry sales convention that takes place alongside the festival and typically features the schlockiest movies imaginable, is happening entirely online.